AliBakiT/Engineering-Project/README.md

 CSV Datasets include Absorbance, Reflectance and Intensity values of each measurement.
 These datasets created by using NIR spectrometer and its Wavelength range is 900-1700nm.

-PNG Datasets created by using absorbance and reflectance CSV datasets.
+PNG Datasets were created by using absorbance and reflectance CSV datasets.